City Crime Score

 Frequently Asked Questions

-What is the crime rate in Bear?
+What is the crime rate in Bear, DE?

-What are the safest neighborhoods in Bear?
+What are the safest neighborhoods in Bear, DE?

-Is Bear a good place to live?
+Is Bear, DE a good place to live in 2026?

 Surrounding Cities